Who Can Diagnose ADHD? Talking About Attention-Deficit/Hyperactivity Disorder Symptoms

 How is ADHD diagnosed?

 For adults, getting diagnosed with ADHD may be a bit more in-depth.
-According to specialists at Johns Hopkins University, diagnosing ADHD in an adult is more complex because adults may experience variable symptoms. have the symptoms of ADHD but not have the condition.
-For adults and children, a diagnosis of ADHD is made according to the DSM-V criteria.
-However, in adults, it may be helpful to use a validated ADHD scoring tool in a clinical interview to best assess adult ADHD symptoms.
-While ADHD often manifests itself in childhood, increasing numbers of people who have ADHD did not have it in childhood.
-Many times, adults with ADHD also have one or more other psychiatric disorders with it, such as a mood disorder or anxiety.
+According to specialists at Johns Hopkins University, diagnosing ADHD in an adult is more complex because adults may experience variable symptoms or have the symptoms of ADHD but not have the condition.
+For adults and children, a diagnosis of ADHD is made according to the DSM-5 criteria.
+However, in adults, it may be helpful to use a validated ADHD rating scales in a clinical interview to best assess adult ADHD symptoms.
+While ADHD often manifests itself in childhood, many adults were not diagnosed in childhood, even though symptoms were often present earlier.
+Many times, adults with ADHD also have one or more other mental health conditions as well, such as a mood disorder or anxiety.
 As a result, the mental health professional assessing the patient must sort out which symptoms belong to which disorder, as some can pertain to both.

 The World Health Organization (WHO) endorsed a six-question screening test.
-This screening test was reported by the Journal of the American Medical Association as one that, based on their studies, could reliably help identify and diagnose adults with ADHD.
+This screening test was reported by the Journal of the American Medical Association as one that, based on their studies, could help identify adults who may need a fuller ADHD evaluation.
 While a screening test may not be the only way to understand if you have ADHD, it can be a starting point.
 If you’ve taken an assessment, an ADHD specialist can help interpret your results and determine whether further testing is recommended.

 ADHD symptoms and causes